digitalbangash1/Statistic-02323/README.md

 # Statistic
 Statistic course 02323 taken at DTU Lyngby
 This is the first mandatory project in course Statistic 02323.
 It was submitted and accepted with the following remarks from the teacher assistant.
-The

 Flot opgave!